-This policy establishes the different requirements between the uses of assistive (comfort) animals and service animals for students with disabilities.
-It is necessary because assistive animals must be allowed in student housing with the required documentation, but they do not necessarily have to be allowed in any other areas, depending on documentation.
-This is a distinct difference from all service animals, which must be allowed in places where members of the public are allowed.
+This policy establishes the different requirements between the uses of comfort animals and service animals for students with disabilities.
+It is necessary because comfort animals must be allowed in student housing with the required documentation but they do not necessarily have to be allowed in any other areas, depending on documentation.
+This is a distinct difference from all service animals, which must be allowed at all times